awsdocs/aws-secrets-manager-docs/doc_source/manage_create-basic-secret.md

 The permissions granted by the **SecretsManagerReadWrite** AWS managed policy\.
 The permissions granted by the **IAMFullAccess** AWS managed policy – required only if you need to enable rotation for the secret\.
 `kms:CreateKey` – required only if you need to ask Secrets Manager to create a custom AWS KMS customer master key \(CMK\)\.
 `kms:Encrypt` – required only if you use a custom AWS KMS key to encrypt your secret instead of the default Secrets Manager CMK for your account\.
+You don't need this permission to use the account's default AWS managed CMK for Secrets Manager\.
+`kms:Decrypt` – required only if you use a custom AWS KMS key to encrypt your secret instead of the default Secrets Manager CMK for your account\.
+You don't need this permission to use the account's default AWS managed CMK for Secrets Manager\.
+`kms:GenerateDataKey` – required only if you use a custom AWS KMS key to encrypt your secret instead of the default Secrets Manager CMK for your account\.
+You don't need this permission to use the account's default AWS managed CMK for Secrets Manager\.

 1. Sign in to the AWS Secrets Manager console at [https://console\.aws\.amazon\.com/secretsmanager/](https://console.aws.amazon.com/secretsmanager/)\.